 The Roles of Pesantren in Facing Terrorism Issues

-Having some modalities as mentioned above, the pesantren in Malang has already played prominent roles both internally and externally to face the issues of terrorism.
+Having some modalities as mentioned above, the pesantren in Malang has already played prominent roles both internally and externally, to face the issues of terrorism.
 The explanation can be seen as follows.

 Internal Roles of Pesantren

 Based on the various modalities mentioned above and the results of data collections from various pesantren in Malang with their different backgrounds in the movement, it was found that none of the pesantren supported the teaching of terrorism.
-They explained that they had made significant efforts and participation in order to combat the fundamental understanding which is developed within the society.
+They explained that they had made significant efforts and participation to combat the fundamental understanding, which is developed within the society.

 There are some internal efforts of pesantren in facing the issues of terrorism in the area of Malang; Firstly, increasing religious spirit of Islamic teaching in the pesantren education system.
 Since the religious spirit teaches people on how to be the right person implemented in their social life, pesantren seriously concerns on various activities to keep the religious spirit of the santri.
 Some programs which have become the daily and duty agendas of the santri are reciting Qur’an along with understanding the meaning, performing tahajjud prayer, doing five times prayers in the mosque, fasting, and following the preaching activities with kyai.
 Through some of these activities which are mostly connected to religious activities, directly or indirectly, pesantren have built strong characteristics of santri to be good persons.
 For students who do not follow these activities, the pesantren team have a system to give punishment to the santri.